ArchitecturePractices/lsr_survey_artifacts/README.md

 # Industry’s Cry for Tools that Support Large-Scale Refactoring: Study Artifacts

-This artifact contains the study materials for the ICSE SEIP '22 submission, "Industry’s Cry for Tools that Support Large-Scale Refactoring."
+This artifact contains the study materials for the paper "Industry’s Cry for Tools that Support Large-Scale Refactoring."

 This study was conducted by the following investigators: